ige-calcul/public-docs/docs/clusters/Tools/windows_users.md

-# Set up a terminal to connect to distant servers

 ## WSL (Windows Subsystem Linux)
 Learn how  to activate the WSL [Windows Subsystem Linux](wsl.md) to be able to use a linux virtual machine and connect to distant servers.